proof88/PGE/PGE/PRRE/docpages/internal/menu-03-01-Occlusion_Culling.md

       - nFramesWithoutOcclusionTest = MAX_FRAMES_WO_OCCLUSION_TESTING;
 	  - bOccluded = false;
       - bOcclusionQueryStarted = false;
-      - nFramesWaitedForOcclusionTestResult = 0;  // just for statistics
-      - nFramesWaitedForOcclusionTestResultMin = MAX_UINT;  // just for statistics
-      - nFramesWaitedForOcclusionTestResultMax = 0;  // just for statistics

     The bOcclusionQueryStarted member is needed because although theoretically we could get GL_GET_QUERY_AVAILABLE for queries never yet started, I did not find any requirement on implementing the result for GL_GET_QUERY_AVAILABLE